petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 concept researchers can borrow from the software development community.
 This could be called _Continuous Reproducibility_ (CR).

+Fundamentally these movements are about breaking down silos and shifting from large batches to small batches of work.

 Firstly,
 what is CI/CD and how does it relate to working habits and project management?